baalexander/node-portscanner/README.md

 The portscanner module is
 an asynchronous JavaScript port scanner for Node.js.

-Portscanner can check a port,
-or range of ports,
-for 'open' or 'closed' statuses.
+Portscanner can check a port, range of ports, or array of ports for 'open' or 'closed' statuses.

 [Looking for maintainer](https://github.com/baalexander/node-portscanner/issues/25)!